 (All Employees)

-The annual open enrollment is one time a year event.
-This is an opportunity to review and make changes to your benefits elections.
-During this time, you can add, drop, or change medical, dental, vision, the Healthcare Flexible Spending Account (HFSA), voluntary life, and supplemental insurance.
+Open Enrollment is an annual opportunity to review and make changes to your benefits elections.
+During this time, you can add, drop, or change medical, dental and vision, as well as enroll or re-enroll for a Healthcare Flexible Spending Account (HFSA), Dependent Care Reimbursement Program (DCRP), supplemental, and life insurance coverage.

-The open enrollment period for plan year 2025 is Monday, March 3 - Monday, March 31, 2025.
-Changes made during open enrollment will be effective on May 1, 2025.
-Voluntary life insurance will be effective on May 1, 2025 or the 1st or the 16th of the month following the date of Evidence of Insurability (EOI) approval.
+The open enrollment period for plan year 2026 is Monday, November 3 - Friday, November 21, 2025.
+Changes made during this time will be effective January 1, 2026.
+Voluntary life insurance will be effective on January 1, 2026 or the 1st or the 16th of the month following the date of Evidence of Insurability (EOI) approval.

 doctors hands on tablet and in front of computer